dart-lang/language/working/0323-null-aware-elements/feature-specification.md

 If any of these patterns can be reliably detected through static analysis, then quick fixes could be added to automatically convert these to use null-aware elements instead.

+## Changelog

+### 0.2

+-   Use separate grammar rules for null-aware elements instead of allowing optional `?` inside `expressionElement` and `mapEntryElement`.
+This only affects the wording of the specification but not the behavior of the feature.

+### 0.1

+-   Initial draft.